Bianca Andreescu Net Worth 2021: Instagram | US Open | Height | Bio

 Career

-She started playing on the ITF Women’s Circuit in July 2015 & finished runner-up to No. 155 American professional tennis player Alexa Glatch in her professional $25K (Rs 18.58 Lacs) event in Gatineau.
+She started playing on the ITF Women’s Circuit in July 2015 & finished runner-up to No. 155 American professional tennis player Alexa Glatch in her professional $25K (INR 18.58 Lacs) event in Gatineau.
 She missed most of the first half of 2016 due to injury.
 After returning she began having success at ITF events in Canada.
 During the singles event, she defeated No. 113 American professional tennis player Jennifer Brady in a third-set tiebreak in the semifinals before losing to No. 111 CiCi Bellis, in the final.

-She continued her amazing performance with a semifinal at the 2019 Mexican Open.
-She then had an even larger achievement at the Premier Mandatory Indian Wells Open, where she won her first WTA Tour title.
+She continued her amazing performance with a semifinal at the 2019 Mexican Open She then had an even larger achievement at the Premier Mandatory Indian Wells Open, where she won her first WTA Tour title.
 She defeated four top-20 players in the last four rounds, including No. 6 Ukrainian professional tennis player Elina Svitolina and No. 8 German professional tennis player Angelique Kerber in the semifinals and final, respectively, both in three sets.
 Polish professional tennis player Iga Swiatek became the fourth teenager to win a WTA 1000 event, alongside Victoria Azarenka, Swiss professional Belinda Bencic along with her.

-She became the first wildcard women’s singles champion in tournament history since Serena Williams in 1999.
+She became the first wildcard women’s singles champion in tournament history since Serena Willams in 1999.
 This title also took her to No. 24 in the WTA rankings.
 She defeated Kerber again at the Miami Open a week later.
 Her shoulder injury kept her out of all but one tournament until August.
 She attempted an early comeback at the French Open but ultimately withdrew after one match.
 She made her next return at her home tournament, the Canadian Open, where she won her second high-level Premier tournament of the year.

 Bianca Andreescu at the Barcelona, Spain